TAMIDS-Urban-AI-Lab/CoDesign/README.md

 # Welcome to Codesign

-Codesign enables students and faculty to provide feedback reports about Texas A&M's on-site facilities and eventually, use Augmented Reality to design and imagine a better community space.
+Codesign enables students and faculty to provide feedback reports about Texas A&M's on-site facilities to help improve and imagine a better community space.

 ## Current Features